nuagex/nuagex-labs/0830-VNS-Monitoring-Generic/README.md

 * **requirements**: Nuage 5.3.3+
 * **designer**: Arun Poonia

-This lab deploys a generic VNS lab with NSG-Vs. The lab consists of an Organization comprised of a Mountain View and a New York Branh site deployed over a single underlay (Internet).
+This lab deploys a generic VNS lab with NSG-Vs. The lab consists of an Organization comprised of a Mountain View and a New York Branch sites deployed over a single underlay (Internet).

-Both HQ and a Branch are equipped with an NSG, which in turn runs VIAVI Virtual Agent as a Hosted VNF.
-In addition to the VIAVI Virtual Agents, Branch1 also sports a Windows 10 machine running a VIAVI Windows Agent.
+Both Mountain View and New York branches are equipped with an NSG.
+Each NSG has one PC present on LAN subnet.

-The automation harness provided with this lab enables a user to demonstrate the following use cases of a joint integration:
+The automation harness provided with this lab enables a user to demonstrate the following use case:

-* VIAVI VNF deployment and Observer Live service discovery.
-* Network test between the sites - proactive, ongoing network link testing performed by VIAVI VNF agents.
-* Service validation - establishing visibility between the cloud and on-premises VNF agents.
-* Remote user troubleshooting - leveraging Windows machine connected with Nuage Networks VNS and running VIAVI agent.
+* Bootstrapping NSG-Vs
+* SD-WAN Portal

 Once automatically deployed and configured the lab will conform to the following diagram:
 ![lab](./images/image.png)

-The Headquarters site and the branch office are equipped with the [Branch-PC image](https://nuagenetworks.zendesk.com/hc/en-us/articles/360010244033) which allows to generate and analyze traffic as well as run some real-world applications.
+The Mountain View site and New York branch offices are equipped with the [Branch-PC image](https://nuagenetworks.zendesk.com/hc/en-us/articles/360010244033) which allows to generate and analyze traffic as well as run some real-world applications.

 # Deployment
 The deployment process is powered by [nuxctl](https://nuxctl.nuagex.io) CLI tool.
 The infrastructure deployment activities will be triggered once a user supply the lab template available in this repo to the `nuxctl` tool.